-The most renowned example of 3D TI is Bi$_2$Se$_3$, which has a Dirac cone on the surface and a large gap in bulk properties.
-Topological properties are explained both theoretically and experimentally by ab initio electronic structure calculations\cite{zhang} and electron scattering studies.
-Bismuth Selenide is a 3D layered chalcogenide having a narrow bandgap.
+The most renowned example of a 3D TI is Bi$_2$Se$_3$, which has a Dirac cone on the surface and a large gap in the bulk \cite{zhang}.
+The topological properties are addressed both theoretically and experimentally by ab initio electronic structure calculations\cite{zhang} and electron scattering studies\cite{shen}.
+Bismuth selenide is a 3D layered chalcogenide having a narrow bandgap.
 Like other layered chalcogenides, it also exhibits diverse fascinating electronic properties.
-Presence of a van der Waals gap in the crystal structure makes it favorable for acting as a host for intercalant materials, such as, Cu, Ag, Sr and many others.
-Zerovalent intercalation produces a variety of physical, electronic and magnetic properties, such as, Rb intercalation leads to strong Rashba spin orbit coupling (SOC), while Sr and Cu intercalation make the host material superconducting with different transition temperatures (T$_c$)\cite{srxbi}.
-Further there are reported experiments for controlling the positions of the Dirac points in Bi$_2$Se$_3$ by surface doping.
-Also incommensurate and commensurate charge density waves are reported in high density intercalation of copper in Bi$_2$Se$_3$\cite{valla}.
+Presence of a van der Waals gap in the crystal structure makes it favorable for acting as a host for a number of intercalant materials, such as, Cu, Ag, Sr and many others \cite{koski}.
+Zerovalent intercalation\cite{koski} produces a variety of physical, electronic and magnetic properties, such as, Rb intercalation\cite{bianchi} that lead to strong Rashba spin-orbit coupling (SOC), while intercalating the host material with Sr and Cu make it superconducting \cite{srxbi,hor}.
+Further there are reported experiments also for controlling the positions of the Dirac points in Bi$_2$Se$_3$ by surface doping\cite{valla}.
+Also incommensurate and commensurate charge density waves are reported in high density intercalation with copper in Bi$_2$Se$_3$\cite{koski1}.
 Thus intercalation introduces new features which do not exist in the host material.
-Further the intercalation process has renewed interest with the prospects of discovering new energy storage materials\cite{ref7-10koski,11,12,13}.
-High chemical activity of alkali metals are used for doping the surfaces of various topological materials for controlling the chemical activity of the surface.
-One of the most interesting features of the TI state is the valance and conduction bands of diffrent parity cross and subsequently open up a band gap due to strong spin orbit interaction, thereby resulting in an inverted band structure.
-In Bi$_2$Se$_3$ the topological invariant Z$_2$ is the change of parity of the valance band eigenvalues in band-inversion induced time-reversal-invariant point in the Brillouin zone.
+Moreover the intercalation process has renewed interest with the prospects of discovering new energy storage materials\cite{ref7-10koski,11,12,13}.
+The alkali metals are used for doping surfaces of various topological materials for controlling the chemical activity of the surface.
+One of the most interesting features of the TI state is the valence and conduction bands of different parity cross and subsequently open up a band gap due to strong spin orbit interaction, thereby resulting in an inverted band structure leading to a Dirac semimetal regime.
+In Bi$_2$Se$_3$ Z$_2$ is the change in parity of the valence band eigenvalues at the band-inversion induced time-reversal-invariant point in the Brillouin zone.